Year 9 annual reviews

 - health professionals supporting your child

-- a representative from the local authority (they must be invited, but they will not be able to attend every annual review meeting).
+- a member of our staff (they may not be able to attend every annual review meeting).

-As part of their annual review, a transition plan will be drawn up to support your child, where key topics will be discussed including:
+As part of their annual review, a transition plan will be created.
+Including key topics such as:

 - community inclusion